jtv/libpqxx/include/pqxx/doc/datatypes.md

 `std::vector`, etc.  The conversion API allows you to use `std::string` for convenience, or fixed memory buffers for maximum speed.

 Start by specialising the `pqxx::string_traits` template.
+It has conversion functions going in both directions: from a C++ value to an SQL string, and from an SQL string to a C++ value.
+You don't absolutely have to implement both.
-You don't absolutely have to implement all parts of this API.
-Generally, if it compilers, you're OK for the time being.
+Generally, if the code you need compiles, you're OK for the time being.
 Just bear in mind that future libpqxx versions may change the API — or how it uses the API internally.
-In fact libpqxx 8.0 extends the conversion API in several ways.
+In fact libpqxx 8.0 made a lot of changes compared to 7.x.

-As of 8.0, this is what a specialisation of `string_traits` should look like:
+As of 8.0, this is what a full specialisation of `string_traits` looks like:

 ```cxx
     namespace pqxx